 - Set up the EXPRESSCLUSTER Server Install the EXPRESSCLUSTER Server, which is the core EXPRESSCLUSTER module, to each server that constitutes a cluster.
-(See "4.
-Installing EXPRESSCLUSTER.")
+(See "4.2.
+Setting up the EXPRESSCLUSTER Server.")
 Reboot the server - Register the license Register the license by running the clplcnsc command.
 (See "5.
 Registering the license.")
 Reboot the server - 3.
 Create the cluster configuration data using the Cluster WebUI Create the cluster configuration data using the Cluster WebUI.
 (See "6.
 Creating the cluster configuration data.") - 4.
 Create a cluster